-Although the Covid-19 pandemic postponed our 2020 Washington Youth Tour trip, Mohave Electric’s Board of Directors have decided how we will proceed for the 2020 selected students and 2021 applicants.
+The Covid-19 pandemic has led to a state wide cancelation for the 2020 and 2021 Washington Youth Tour trips.
+However, Mohave Electric’s Board of Directors have decided how we will proceed for the 2020 selected students and 2021 applicants.

-We are excited to announce that all six 2020 selected applicants have the opportunity to join us on the upcoming trip June 21st-25th, 2021.
-For those 2020 selected students that cannot join us on the 2021 trip, please reach out to Bo Hellams, Public Affairs Supervisor, at 928-758-0579 for further information.
+We are excited to announce that all six 2020 selected applicants have the opportunity to receive and financial scholarship to further their education.
+For those 2020 selected students that have questions about the scholarship, please reach out to Bo Hellams, Public Affairs Supervisor, at 928-758-0579 for further information.

-For new 2021 applicants, it is important to apply as soon as possible.
-The deadline for new applicants is November 6th, 2020 at 5 p.m.
+For new 2021 applicants, thank you for applying!
+The deadline for new applicants was November 6th, 2020 at 5 p.m. and we hope to have more applicants for trips in the future.
+Check back for application dates and deadlines.
 The application link will be found at the bottom of this webpage along with an informative video about the trip and a once-in-a-lifetime experience.

-The Washington Youth Tour is an all-expense paid educational trip-of-a-lifetime and the trip dates are June 21st-25th, 2021.
+When not in COVID-19 times, The Washington Youth Tour is an all-expense paid educational trip-of-a-lifetime.

-Once applications have been received and finalists are selected, oral competitive presentations will take place at 6 p.m., December 3rd, 2020.
-Location to be determined and released to finalists throughout interview stages.
+Once applications have been received and finalists are selected, oral competitive presentations will take place.

 “This trip brings the textbooks alive and in the face of our growing scholars” says Bo Hellams, the Public Affairs Supervisor.